bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is return function inside the personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+No, is not the same.
+It will generate a random number between 0~6
 c.
 What is the lexical scope of `newRoll`?
+Only inside the function.

 ### Task 3 - Stretch Goals